Paisabazaar app Today!

 Step 4: A list of cards you are eligible for will be shown.
 Compare credit cards’ features and apply for the card of choice.

-Note: You may contact the respective bank to check your eligibility for other cards.
+You can also contact the respective bank to check eligibility for credit cards.

 Some smart credit card comparison tips to help you save money and maximise rewards are as follows:

 A. When you compare credit cards, you can consider factors like your spending habits, spends on which you wish to get accelerated value-back on, card rewards and benefits with the form of value-back it offers, along with the associated charges.
-You should also keep in mind whether you can maximise on the card benefits without over-spending.
+You should also keep in mind whether you can maximise on the card benefits without over-spending while continuing your usual spending patterns.

 A. Yes, you can analyse such card features during credit card comparison.
 The card with a higher reward rate on your preferred spends would be a better choice.
 Moreover, if a card charges an annual fee, you should check if you can justify the fee with the value-back you earn using that card.
 A card with a lower interest rate can also be considered but that should not be the deciding factor as it is advisable to pay your monthly dues timely and in full to avoid any such charges altogether.
 This is so because credit cards come with high interest rates that can even force you into a debt spiral.